TITLE 2: GOVERNMENTAL ORGANIZATION

 d) For the purposes of this Section, the following provisions shall apply when the OIG conducts investigations:

-1) The Chief of Investigations, or his/her designee, will be responsible for the supervision of all investigative activities and will ensure that Inspectors:
+1) The Deputy Inspector General, or his/her designee, will be responsible for the supervision of all investigative activities and will ensure that Inspectors:

 A) Properly document all investigative activities, which shall include, at a minimum, completion of a complaint form, investigative report and investigative summary;